Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

 <a name="createWithStyle"></a>
 ## Create with style

-To create a Pagination using style, follow these steps:
+To create a pagination using style, follow these steps:

-1. Create a style for Pagination:
+1. Create a style for pagination:

     ```cs
    string _imageUrl = Tizen.Applications.Application.Current.DirectoryInfo.Resource + "images/";